-Laser Refractive Surgery Assessments and Followups
+Laser Refractive Surgery Assessments

 Laser assisted insitu keratomileusis is the most common refractive proceedure performed due to it being able to safely correct high amounts of myopia, hyperopia and astigmatism, with minimal recovery discomfort, and a fast return to normal vision.
 Lasik involves using a laser to create a flap on the corneal surface which is carefully lifted while another laser reshapes the underlying corneal tissue and finally the flap is gently placed back into position.
 Recovery time is around 5 days and a temporary dryness of the eyes is commonly experienced.